balassy/MMM-SingleStock/README.md

 ## About the author

-This project is created and maintaned by [György Balássy](https://www.linkedin.com/in/balassy).
+This project was created by [György Balássy](https://www.linkedin.com/in/balassy).

+This fork was created and maintained by [Tara Dadah](https://www.linkedin.com/in/taradadah/).